-- Students demonstrate an understanding of key words and vocabulary through their analysis of their experimental work in lessons. - Students are encouraged to use technical vocabulary and understand what it means in relation to scientific processes and different applications of these words. - Key vocabulary is encouraged in lessons and when answering exam style questions.
+- Students demonstrate an understanding of key words and vocabulary through their analysis of their experimental work in lessons. - Students are encouraged to use technical vocabulary and understand what it means In relation to scientific processes and different applications of these words. - Key vocabulary is used when answering exam style questions either in end of topic tests or final external examinations.